 For those worried about contact volumes, Help Scout helps guide customers to the right answers before they even reach out to your team.
 Docs, Help Scout’s knowledge base builder, lets you publish a customized help center that contains answers to FAQs, all without coding.
 The messages tool helps you provide proactive support, like surfacing relevant Docs articles if a customer seems stuck.
 You can also use the feature to make announcements and collect customer feedback.

-Beyond self-service channels, Help Scout eases the burden on your team through custom workflows.
+Beyond self-service channels and artificial intelligence, Help Scout also eases the burden on your team through custom workflows.
 Workflows are simple “if this, then that” conditions that let you automate repetitive tasks like conversation tagging, assignments, and escalations.

 Break down silos and back up business decisions with data